lambroulabs/llama-cpp-tools/README.md

 ## Handling the model's response and invoking tools

-Typical flow when the LLM returns a tool call (example JSON in the repo README):

 1. Parse the HTTP response body into `nlohmann::json`.
 2. Use `handle_tool_call_response(api_response)` to find and invoke the first tool call.
 It returns the tool's JSON result.
 3. Send the tool result back to the model as a follow-up message so the model can produce a final assistant message.